 - More than expected swelling or bruising

 - More fussiness or sleepiness than normal

-- Loss of consciousness or ‘fainting’ immediately after the injury
+- Loss of consciousness or ‘fainting’ immediately after hitting their head

 Red flags to watch for in older children include:

-- Loss of consciousness or fainting after a head injury
+- Loss of consciousness or fainting after bumping their head

 - Confusion, such as not knowing where they are